ladpriteshkumar/Interview-Question-Answer/Csharp-dotnet/EntityFramework/README.md

 | **Modified** | Will be UPDATEd | Editing entities in a tracked context or marking detached DTOs as Modified for updates. |
 | **Deleted** | Will be DELETEd | Removing entities via ``Remove()`` or marking for deletion in business logic. |
 | **Detached** | Not tracked by context | Disconnected scenarios, DTOs, or when you explicitly detach to avoid tracking. |

+---

+## Explain how to use the Entity Framework Profiler tool to identify performance bottlenecks in Entity Framework applications.